Cacodemon345/BlastThruReborn/readme.md

 8. Build the program as described in the Building section.
 9. Run the executable (type "./a.out" in the terminal on POSIX systems).
 Alternatively, just put ball.glo on the executable folder and run the program with "extractdata" argument.
 This requires that you got GloDecrypt from https://github.com/Cacodemon345/GloDecrypt and put the GloDecrypt executable (named GloDecrypt.exe or GloDecrypt) on this project's executable folder.
+In all cases, you must make sure the "art" and "sound" folder exists in the executable.
+The folders also must contain everything from the original Blast Thru installation's same folders.
+You won't be able to run the game otherwise.
 You will be asked to select the MIDI device on first run.

 Note that quite a bit of stuff in the program that the original game has remains unimplemented.